FSF Free Software Awards: Social benefit award

 The Free Software Award for Projects of Social Benefit is an annual award granted by the Free Software Foundation (FSF).
 In announcing the award, the FSF explained that:

 According to Richard Stallman, former President of FSF, the award was inspired by the Sahana project which was developed, and was used, for organising the transfer of aid to tsunami victims in Sri Lanka after the 2004 Indian Ocean earthquake.
-The developers indicated that they hope to adapt it to aid for other future disasters.
+The developers indicated that they hope to adapt it to aid in other future disasters.

 This is the second annual award created by the FSF.
 The first was the Award for the Advancement of Free Software (AAFS).

 Winners

 The award was first awarded in 2005, and the recipients have been: